>>Meet our alumni!

 |Anne "Amanda" Atkinson

-Sophie Domanski is a junior at Penn majoring in Cognitive Science and minoring in Political Science.
+Sophie Domanski is a senior at Penn majoring in Cognitive Science and minoring in Political Science.
 In addition to learning about child language acquisition, she enjoys traveling, painting, and everything related to food.
 In the future she hopes to pursue a career in speech-language pathology, with a focus on early intervention for children with speech disorders.

-Ayla is a sophomore in the College of Arts and Sciences majoring in Linguistics and minoring in Cognitive Science.
+Ayla is a junior in the College of Arts and Sciences majoring in Linguistics and minoring in Cognitive Science.
 She grew up in the small town of Port Townsend, Washington, so this big, East Coast city is a fun new adventure for her.
 She enjoys baking, critically analyzing books and tv shows, crocheting and rambling about linguistic concepts that none of her friends understand.

 >>Meet our alumni!